ZenGo-X/multi-party-ecdsa/README.md

 Development Process
 -------------------
-The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).
+The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md), in addition **the [Rust utilities wiki](https://github.com/KZen-networks/rust-utils/wiki) contains information on workflow and environment set-up**.

 Contact
 -------------------